Collected by Kristin Panasewicz

 Via Mauro Comite, 9, 84011 Amalfi SA, Italy

-Built into rocky green cliffs that tumble down to the sea, the Hotel Santa Caterina is the embodiment of Amalfi Coast dreams.
-Bright bougainvillea blooms adorn corners of the 19th-century mansion, while lush terraced gardens teem with citrus...
+Built into rocky cliffs that tumble down to the sea, Hotel Santa Caterina is the embodiment of Amalfi Coast dreams.
+Bougainvillea blooms adorn corners of the 19th-century mansion, while lush terraced gardens teem with citrus trees and...

 Riomaggiore SP, Italy

 Picasso allegedly once said that when you travel you must “devour with your eyes.”
 When I visited this region on the Italian Riviera, I devoured everything—and not only with my eyes!
 The scenery was certainly divine: brightly painted houses...

 - 1 Travel News This Tiny Country Is Europe’s Fastest Growing Destination

 - 2 Expat Life 11 Best Islands to Move to After Retiring